- Holiday feasting can leave you feeling bloated and uncomfortable.

 - Knowing your triggers, swapping foods, and limiting alcohol can all help make holiday meals more pleasant.

 A full and heavy belly can mean great things were just consumed, but it can also mean uncomfortable things are about to happen.

 For many Americans, that feeling is just par for the course during holiday celebrations.

-According to research from the Calorie Control Council, a typical Thanksgiving dinner is packed with over 3,000 calories.
+According to research from the Calorie Control Council, a typical holiday dinner is packed with over 3,000 calories.
 That’s almost double the recommended calorie intake for adult women based on the

 And stomachs can only hold so much food before they hit their capacity.